Sparse bounds for maximal triangle and bilinear spherical averaging operators: Introduction

 Sparse bounds are refined estimates that yield a range of weighted bounds and to which extrapolation techniques can be applied, as described in Section~\ref{secWeight}.
 Sparse domination techniques arose out of the body of work investigating quantitative weighted bounds which lead up to the proofs of the $A_2$ conjecture.
 An exposition of this development is contained in \cite{Pereyra}.
 In \cite{LaceySpherical} Michael Lacey built on an argument of Conde, Culiuc, Di Plinio, and Ou \cite{CondeEA} to establish sparse bounds for the lacunary and full spherical maximal operators, using the key observation that the spherical average and its unit-scale maximal counterpart satisfy $L^p$-continuity estimates.

 Recently, Roncal, Shrivastava, and Shuin \cite{RSS} built on the work of Lacey \cite{LaceySpherical} to obtain sparse bounds for the product-type operators

-which correspond to $L_t$ in the case where $\mu$ is the natural measure on the product $\sph{d-1}\tm \sph{d-1}$.
+where $\mc{A}_{t}(f)(x)=\int_{\sph{d-1}} f(x-ty)d\sigma(y)$ is the classical spherical averaging operator, which correspond to $L_t$ in the case where $\mu$ is the natural measure on the product $\sph{d-1}\tm \sph{d-1}$.
 In this work we show that the methods in \cite{RSS} can be adapted to obtain sparse bounds for maximal operators $\llac$ and $\lful$ from $L^p$-improving and continuity estimates for $L_t$ and $L_{\star, t}$, respectively, provided that these latter estimates are available for a given measure $\mu$.

 We also address two particular instances of the operator $L_t$, the bilinear spherical averaging operator and the triangle averaging operator, for which the required $L^p$-improving and continuity estimates are available.
-The triangle averaging operator of radius $t > 0$ is defined by
+The bilinear spherical averaging operator of radius $t > 0$ is defined by